Mera peak Climbing - 12 Days

 The trail follows the swash, gaining altitude sluggishly and steadily, with fabulous views of sheer escarpments, timbers, and snow-filled peaks around.
 You will be staying overnight either at a simple teahouse or camping, enjoying a warm meal while resting under the stars, ready to prepare for the following ascent.

-Day 5 finds us continuing our gradual ascent as you walk from Thaknak (4,350m) to Khare, the last large habitation on the way to Mera Peak Base Camp.
+This day finds us continuing our gradual ascent as you walk from Thaknak (4,350m) to Khare, the last large habitation on the way to Mera Peak Base Camp.
 The trail takes one over glacial moraines, rocky crests, and spectacular alpine surroundings with deciduous towering peaks all around.
-With the ascent, the foliage thins out and the trail turns from barren into a more splendid one, swinging, stirring views of Mera Peak, Charpate Himal, and Dig Glacier.
+With the ascent, the foliage thins out, and the trail turns from barren into a more splendid one, swinging, stirring views of Mera Peak, Charpate Himal, and Dig Glacier.

 This portion of the journey is relatively short but involves steady climbing; hence pacing is pivotal, along with acceptable time for your body to acclimate to the altitude.